schombert/Project-Alice/docs/rules.md

 ### Supply limit

-(province-supply-limit-modifier + 1) x (2.5 if it is owned an controlled or 2 if it is just controlled, you are allied to the controller, have military access with the controller, a rebel controls it, it is one of your core provinces, or you are sieging it) x (technology-supply-limit-modifier + 1)
+(province-supply-limit-modifier + 1) x (2.5 if it is owned and controlled or 2 if it is just controlled, you are allied to the controller, have military access with the controller, a rebel controls it, it is one of your core provinces, or you are sieging it) x (technology-supply-limit-modifier + 1)

 ## Units